Howard Schatz

 Howard Schatz (born 1940) is an American photographer, who previously had a career as an ophthalmologist.

 Life and work

 Ophthalmology

 Schatz began his professional life in medicine.
 He completed his medical degree at The University of Illinois College of Medicine, followed by an internship at Cook County Hospital in Chicago, ophthalmology residency at The University of Illinois Eye and Ear Infirmary, and fellowship in vitreoretinal diseases at Johns Hopkins Hospital.

 Schatz had a private practice in San Francisco from 1970 to 1995.
 He was a Clinical Professor of Ophthalmology at the University of California, San Francisco, and a retina specialist.

 Photography

-His work has included nudes and portraits of a range of people including athletes, actors, and the homeless.
+His photography includes a wide range of subject matter including dance, sports, portraiture, studies of the human body and innovative approaches to photography.

 Personal life

 Schatz is married to Beverly Ornstein, the former head of Current Affairs at PBS television station, KQED, in San Francisco; she is currently executive producer for Schatz Ornstein Studio.
-They live and work in Connecticut and New York.
+They live and work in New York.